cNorspang/ASTEPWikiBak/user-interface/charts.md

 ## Generic Timeseries Chart
 This chart type is based on the chart framework [ChartJS](https://www.chartjs.org/).
 The front-end uses ChartJS 2.7.3.
 To check if this has been updated go [here](https://daisy-git.cs.aau.dk/astep-2021/userinterface-21/-/blob/master/app/package.json).
-The source code implementation can be [here](https://daisy-git.cs.aau.dk/astep-2021/userinterface-21/-/tree/master/app%2Fsrc%2Fapp%2Fcharts%2Fgeneric-timeseries).
+The source code implementation can be found [here](https://daisy-git.cs.aau.dk/astep-2021/userinterface-21/-/tree/master/app%2Fsrc%2Fapp%2Fcharts%2Fgeneric-timeseries).

 ### Syntax